 New Balance Fresh Foam Hierro v6 review and lab test

-Another sexy trail shoe from New Balance
+Another sexy trail shoe from New Balance.

 The Fresh Foam Hierro v6 is a super-plush, trail bruiser that’s cushioned and extremely durable.
-It’s designed for the trail runner that wants to attack moderately technical terrain with protection and comfort in mind.
+It’s great for the trail runner that wants to attack moderately technical terrain with protection and comfort in mind.